-The Centers for Medicare and Medicaid Services (CMS) requests an update to the Access Monitoring Review Plan (AMRP) every three years with the next submission to CMS due in October 2019.
-The 2018 AMRP consists of data for Calendar Years (CYs) 2015, 2016, and 2017, and was used solely as an overview of access to and utilization of care services by the Medical Care Advisory Committee (MCAC).
+CMS requests an update to the Access Monitoring Review Plan (AMRP) every three years with the next submission to CMS due in October 2019.
+The 2018 AMRP, including data for Calendar Years (CYs) 2015, 2016, and 2017, used solely by NC Medicaid as an overview of access to and utilization of care services.

 The utilization of primary care, measured by visits per 1000 beneficiaries decreased from CY 2015 to CY 2017 by an average of 10% across all three areas, statewide, rural and urban, which represent decreases of 9.2%, 12.5% and 8.9%, respectively.
-This decrease did not result in an increase of outpatient emergency department visits.
-In addition, a slight decrease in Primary Care Providers (PCPs) in both urban and rural counties was noted during the 4th quarter of 2017.
+In addition, a slight decrease in Primary Care Providers (PCPs) in both urban and rural counties noted during the 4th quarter of 2017.
+There was no increase in outpatient emergency department visits.